jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/abstract-base-types/unsorted-multi-maps.md

 ### Encoding with Base Type `object`

-A (compacted) Carbon `unsorted-multimap` for the JSON snippet from above, encoding the JSON object with the base type `object` holding four string_buffer properties.
+A (compacted) Carbon `unsorted-multimap` for the JSON snippet from above, encoding the JSON object with the base type `object` holding four string properties.

 ```
 [{]